huypham-0607/simple-agent/README.md

 - `list_dir` lists the direct children of one directory.
 It does not recurse.
 - `grep` searches one file, or a whole directory when `recursive=True`.
 It returns matching lines without line numbers.
 - `read_file` reads a line range from one file.
 It returns each line with its number, and stops at 8000 characters.
-- `internet_search` is Gemini's built-in Google Search.
-It cannot see local files.

 `grep` runs the system `grep` binary in a subprocess.
 Any `grep` on `PATH` will do, but the flags used are GNU syntax, so a GNU-compatible binary is required.
 This project has been run against ugrep 7.8.4.